TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 = Infinite heaven =
-r59 2015-10-31
+r63 2015-11-05
 by tin man tex
-For MGSV version 1.0.4.3 (1.04 in title screen)
+For MGSV version 1.0.4.5 (1.04 in title screen)

 A mod for MGSV intended to extend play through customisable settings and features.

-Note for r59:
+Note for r63:
-In game menu toggle changed to Hold-<Quick dive> (space key or X button), ACC menu still on <Reload>
+In both ACC and game menu toggle changed to Hold-<Quick dive> (space key or X button)

+Many of the settings save variable have been renamed, if you are updating from a previous version first finish any current missions or free mode and return to ACC in game.

 New Options for r56:
 OSP modes now only affect the main weapons as was originally instended and does not clear support weapons.